Former Boeing employee who warned about 737 problems will testify at hearing

-Former Boeing employee Edward Pierson, who had worked as a senior operations manager in the flight test and evaluation unit, will testify before the U.S. House Transportation and Infrastructure Committee, the panel said in a notice.
+Former Boeing employee Edward Pierson, who had worked as a senior operations manager in the flight tesat and evaluation unit, will testify before the U.S. House Transportation and Infrastructure Committee.

 Pierson’s concerns were referenced at an Oct.
 30 hearing - though he had not been named previously.

-“All my internal warning bells are going off and for the first time in my life, I’m sorry to say that I’m hesitant about putting my family on a Boeing airplane,” Pierson wrote to Boeing management in mid-2018 before the first crash, according to an email obtained by the committee.
-He warned “the alternative of rushing to build is far riskier.”
+“All my internal warning bells are going off and for the first time in my life, I’m sorry to say that I’m hesitant about putting my family on a Boeing airplane,” Pierson wrote to Boeing management before the first crash, according to an email obtained by the committee.

 Johndroe added “the suggestion by Mr. Pierson of a link between his concerns and the recent MAX accidents is completely unfounded.”

+In a Nov.
+25 letter to Havian made public on Monday, the FAA said Pierson’s concerns remain under review by the agency and have “been handled across multiple channels in the FAA.”

+Representative Peter DeFazio, who chairs the House panel, said Pierson was one of “a number of current and former employees” of the FAA and Boeing who have talked to the committee anonymously over the last eight months.

 Representative Albio Sires, a Democrat, on Oct.
-30, questioned Boeing CEO Dennis Muilenburg about concerns raised by a Boeing employee about Boeing’s 737 production and his recommendation that production be halted.
-Sires said the employee wrote directly to Muilenburg in December 2018 after he had retired.
+30, questioned Boeing CEO Dennis Muilenburg about concerns raised by a Boeing employee about 737 production and his recommendation that production be halted.
+Sires said the employee wrote directly to Muilenburg in December 2018 after retiring.

+“He raised some good concerns.
+We went back and took a look at his concerns and in some cases we identified areas where we thought his issues had already been addressed,” Muilenburg said.

 Johndroe confirmed Monday Pierson was the employee referenced by Sires.